hitoshi-watase/sercrod/docs/reference/directives/global.md

 Practical consequences:

-- If you want `*global` to update a Nablla data field, declare that field in `data` so the key already exists.
+- If you want `*global` to update a Sercrod data field, declare that field in `data` so the key already exists.
 - If you want to intentionally write to a true global variable (for example `window.appVersion`), do not define that key in `data`.

 #### Scope and special helpers

-Before evaluating the `*global` expression, Nablla enriches the scope:
+Before evaluating the `*global` expression, Sercrod enriches the scope:

 - `$parent`:
   - Injected when not already present.
-  - Points to the data object of the nearest ancestor `na-blla` element (or equivalent Nablla host).
+  - Points to the data object of the nearest ancestor `serc-rod` element (or equivalent Sercrod host).
   - Not enumerable, so it does not get accidentally copied into data.

 - External methods (from configuration):